tm-craggs/city-notes/Year 1/Operating Systems/Lecture Notes/8 - System Protection.md

 - To provide this protection, we can use various mechanism to ensure only processes that have authorisation from the OS can operate on files, memory, CPU, networking and other system resources
 - These mechanisms must provide a means for specifying the controls to be imposed, together with a means of enforcement.

-- Protection was originally conceived as an adjunct to multiprogramming
+- Protection was originally designed for multiprogramming systems to let untrustworthy users safely share resources, like memory.
+- Over time protection mechanisms have evolved to improve the reliability of systems, especially ones connected to the internet.

 ## Protection through Domains